-- Continued to actively manage collection of engineering fees from 17 businesses for engineering and design costs to relocate Gettysburg Road out of flood plain to Century Drive.
+- Continued to actively manage a collection of engineering fees from 17 businesses for engineering and design costs to relocate Gettysburg Road out of flood plain to Century Drive.

 - Coordinated with PFM and Bond Council on refinancing 2012 General Obligation Bond.
-Conducted interview with Bond rating agency and received renewal of Aa Rating (High Quality).
+Conducted interview with Bond rating agency and received a renewal of Aa Rating (High Quality).
 The bond refinancing resulted in savings of $547,519.